forax/java-guide/guide/chapter12-equals_hashCode_toString.md

 ## Writing your own equals()/hashCode()
-If we want to be able to use instances of a class into data structure like list or map, We must write equals() and hashCode()
-- equals() has to return false if it's not the right class, and use the fields to see if their values are equals
+- equals must be valid for any object and returns false if it's not the right type so it starts with an `instanceof` and use call equals() if the field value is a reference.
-- hashCode() has to use the same fields to compute a hash value
+- hashCode() delegates to the hashCode of the field value
 ```java
 class User {
   private final String name;